Language-agnostic BERT Sentence Embedding: Conclusion

 \section{Conclusion}

-This paper presents a language-agnostic BERT sentence embedding model supporting 109 languages.
-We introduce a simple approach to adopt a pre-trained BERT model to dual encoder model to train the cross-lingual embedding space effectively and efficiently.
-The model achieves the state-of-the-art performance on various bitext retrieval/mining tasks compareing with previous state-of-the-art with less language coverage.
-We also show the model performs strongly even on those languages LaBSE doesn't have any training data, as long as the text can be segment to the wordpiece tokens reasonably.
-Extensive experiments show the additive margin softmax is a key factor for training the model, parallel data quality matters, but the amount parallel data required could be largely diminished with the masked language model pre-training.
-The pre-trained model is released at tfhub to support further research on this direction and possible downstream applications.
+This paper presents a language-agnostic BERT sentence embedding (LaBSE) model supporting 109 languages.
+The model achieves state-of-the-art performance on various bi-text retrieval/mining tasks compare to the previous state-of-the-art, while also providing increased language coverage.
+We show the model performs strongly even on those languages where LaBSE doesn't have any explicit training data, likely due to language similarity and the massively multilingual natural of the model.
+Extensive experiments show additive margin softmax is a key factor for training the model, parallel data quality matters, but the effect of increased amounts of parallel data diminishes when a pre-trained language model is used.
+The pre-trained model is released at \url{https://tfhub.dev/google/LaBSE}.